 For example: Bill (Gabriel Byrne) and Helen (Elizabeth McGovern) walk the streets of London pushing a shopping cart filled with the remains of a robot dog, heading for Bill’s laboratory at the university.
 Bill tells everyone that yes, it’s one of those things and yes, it’s dead, and—with pride—“My wife shot it.”
 Helen continues to refer to him as “ex-husband.”
 There is a connection growing between them, though, born of grief, their shared past, and the odd ability they seem to have of surviving.

 Another connection in this episode is between Bill and Tom (Ty Tennant).
-You can see Bill’s fatherly and teacherly side being reawakened as he pokes about the dead robot and Tom asks questions.
+You can see Bill’s fatherly and teacherly side being reawakened as he pokes at the dead robot dog and Tom asks questions.

 Tom: Is that it’s brain?